 Lack of direct investment for improving homes in the city forced Havana residents to take up construction projects without adequate support.
 The improvised housing that resulted can be found behind the baroque and neoclassical facades that the photographer is so attracted to.
 At least two-thirds of all housing created in Cuba since the revolution in 1959 can be classified as self built, and though often hidden from the streets, these constructions can be very substandard with poor structural quality and overcrowding.
 Single room tenements and the conversation of non-residential spaces into multi-family homes were desperate measures taken by a population who continued to sacrifice their quality of life for the rest of Cuba.
 By 1999, 88,000 people were found to be living in housing that was in such disrepair that they were placed on a special government priority list which tracked the need for replacement housing in Cuba.
 It is unclear whether or not this sacrifice continues to be validated in the name of the revolution.

-Perhaps this reality speaks to the symbolism of Havana as a crumbling city, one that tourists admiring the city’s beauty, should be more aware of.
+Perhaps this reality speaks to the symbolism of Havana as a crumbling city, one that tourists and people studying abroad in Havana should be more aware of.
 Cubans are extremely intelligent and friendly people and Havana is a beautiful city.
 But there is nothing more political than beauty and in order to be a more responsible visitor, it is important to be prepared to do some searching in order to find the real story of this city hidden beyond the facades.